A Future Starts Here

 The impact of helping thousands of young adults better transition into meaningful employment and self-sufficiency is worth the investment.
 Each successful student that graduates from the campus and achieves self-reliance defines our success and additionally will reduce the cycle of dependency in youth formally in care, saving Federal and State tax dollars.
 Further, economic analysis demonstrates a staggering positive impact on the community and region.

 We continue to meet with leaders in West Virginia and communities that are excited about and committed to seeing this vision come to fruition.
 We look forward to continuing to share more information as it becomes available.
-In the meantime, if you have questions or are interested in learning more, please contact Thomas Bailey, KVC’s Executive Vice President of Strategic Initiatives, at email@example.com or (304) 347-9818.
+In the meantime, if you have questions or want to help bring this vision to life, please contact Brent Lemon, President of KVC West Virginia, at email@example.com or (304) 347-9818.

 KVC West Virginia operates in 26 West Virginia counties with nine office locations and 120 case managers, therapists and highly-trained staff.
 It helps children and families through in-home behavioral healthcare, wraparound support, foster care, and adoption.
 Learn more at www.kvcwv.org.